rufilboss/100DaysOfDevOps/Day 34 -Terraform Pipeline using Jenkins/day34.md

 * Here we want to add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in Secret Text so that when Jenkins job update doesn’t show AWS Key and Secret in plain text

+* New things that I am introducing here is the Jenkinsfile